-Pictured Left to Right (Top row): Matt Davis, Chief Executive Officer; Tom Holt, Chief Financial Officer; Dr. Mujtaba Ali-Khan, Chief Medical Officer and Reed Hammond, Chief Operating Officer
+Pictured Left to Right (Top row): Matt Davis, Chief Executive Officer; Tom Holt, Chief Financial Officer; Dr. Lawrence T. Verfurth, Chief Medical Officer; Reed Hammond, Chief Operating Officer

 Board of Trustees

 The role of CRMC’s Board of Trustees is to assist in evaluating the hospital’s delivery of health care, and the development of new service lines and programs.
 They ensure our patients are provided the most advanced technology and cost-effective healthcare, close to home.

 Deborah Ancona-Schultz, MD